Cement chemists use a form of notation which, at first sight - and maybe second or third sight - may seem a little odd.

-'Normal chemists' unfamiliar with this notation may find it strange to use 'C' to represent calcium oxide, rather than carbon, but there is a point to all this.
-It shortens what are otherwise very long names, for example:
+"Normal chemists" who are unfamiliar with this notation may find it strange to use "C" to represent calcium oxide, rather than carbon, but there is a point to all this - it shortens what are otherwise very long names, for example:

 Alite: Ca3SiO5 in terms of its oxides is 3CaO.SiO2.
 The CaO term is shortened to C and the SiO2 to S. The compound thus becomes C3S.